 a.
-Messages generated by the voting system for poll workers in support of the operation, maintenance, or safety of the system shall adhere to the requirements for clarity in Section 3.2.4 "Voter instructions, plain language and information presentation."
+Messages generated by the voting system for poll workers in support of the operation, maintenance, or safety of the system shall adhere to the requirements for clarity in Section 3.2.4 "Cognitive issues".

 3.2.8.1 Operation